 This is, allegedly, the only place in the world where you can visit a colony of nesting Mute Swans.
 (Trust me, they are not mute).
 A Benedictine monastery was established at Abbotsbury in the 11th century and the monks began farming swans - which often featured at medieval banquets.
 The monks have long gone, but the swans are still there (different ones, obviously).
 If you visit Abbotsbury Swannery these days, you'll find about 600 swans, all free to roam.
 The colony is established adjacent to a shallow lagoon, the Fleet, which lies behind Chesil Beach.
 It's a unique location.

-Victorian memorial on the site of the abbey, founded by King Alfred in 888, on the site of his refuge from the Danes on the Isle of Athelney.
+Victorian memorial on the site of the abbey, said to have been founded by King Alfred in 878, on the site of his refuge from the Danes on the Isle of Athelney.

 Enormous Neolithic stone henge and bank surrounding the entire village of Avebury.
 Dates from c2600BC.
 Part of a wider complex of prehistoric sites nearby.
 Get up close and personal with the stones - which you cannot normally do at nearby Stonehenge.